project-zot/project-zot.github.io/docs/articles/retention.md

 - If at least one `keepTags` policy is defined for a repository, all tags not matching those policies are removed.
 - If `keepTags` is present but empty, all tags are retained.
 - In general, when multiple rules are configured, a tag is retained if it meets at least one rule.
+- `deleteUntagged` is the master switch for untagged cleanup.
+When it is `true`, `keepUntagged` protects untagged manifests that satisfy at least one configured activity rule.
+- Tagged and untagged manifests are evaluated independently. `keepUntagged` is useful for digest-only pull-through cache entries, which have no tag but can still be actively pulled.
+- Untagged activity rules require metadata statistics.
+If those statistics are unavailable, garbage collection falls back to the existing delay-based cleanup behavior.
 - When multiple entries are configured under the same `keepTags` list, there is a logical OR applied between them.
 - When a regex pattern is combined with one or more other rules inside a single `keepTags` entry, the rules apply only to those tags matching the regex.
 Given a `keepTags` entry, the retained tags are: `patterns` AND (`pulledWithin` OR `pushedWithin` OR `mostRecentlyPushedCount` OR `mostRecentlyPulledCount`).
 - When you specify a regex pattern with no rules other than the default, all tags matching the pattern are retained.